BrenoFariasdaSilva/Worked-Example-Miner/README.md

    - We aim to identify good code examples that indicate what makes code better and what changes are typically made to improve it.

 4. Providing Data to AI Tools:
-   - We gather valuable data to provide to tools like ChatGPT and Github Copilot, showcasing what constitutes good code and why.
+   - We gather valuable data to provide to tools like ChatGPT and GitHub Copilot, showcasing what constitutes good code and why.
    - We explore how contextual information, such as code samples, can assist these tools in suggesting better code improvements for students.

 ## Skills